blackflux/js-gardener/README.md

 ### .structignore

 Define test files that should not be checked for structure.
 Usually not necessary.
+Always excluded test files can be found [here](lib/conf/.structignore).

 # Sample Project